Aregbesola disowns crytpic message which followed Oyetola's defeat | The News Chronicle

 “It has come to the attention of the media office of the media office of the minister of interior, Ogbeni Rauf Aregbesola, that an unauthorized message was posted on his verified Twitter and Facebook Pages……..”.

-He advised the public to ignore the message.
+Though the media office was silent on how the earlier message got out through the Minister’s official handle, it advised the public to ignore the message.

 Leave a Reply